 A World of Crystals

-You don’t have to search far and wide to find crystals, however.
-When you walk across playground sand, you are walking on crystals.
-Did you ever wonder where the black sand comes from?
+Crystal particles also make up our mountains and form the ocean floor.
+However, you don’t have to search far and wide to find crystals.
+When you walk across sand, you’re walking on crystalline particles.
+Did you ever wonder where black sand comes from?
 Try to pick it up with a magnet.
-It will stick to the magnet because it is a mineral, a metal, and probably iron.
+It will stick to the magnet because it contains the mineral magnetite, an iron ore.